niplav/site/transfer.md

 Summary of the Results
 -----------------------

+If you're already using spaced repetition a bunch,

 1. If you want to [learn faster](#Straightforward_Stuff)
 	1. Do [spaced repetition](https://www.gwern.net/Spaced-repetition) when possible
 		1. In general, revisit basics of a field while you're learning